theHostileNegotiator/KWBandage/PatchNotes.md

 	* Other Mech units used the Bored animation.
 This technique was applied
 3. With Adaptive Armor upgraded or used, when destroyed it will use the standard model, with the special ability activated it will still show the Armor effect.
 	* Added new Model Conditions that reference the Rubble Model when DYING with the upgrade or using ability
+4. Rubble model is the same as the base model
+	* Created new Rubble model with debris and have a noise modifier applied (Stygs)
 #### Harvester
 1. The Tiberium meter on the rear of the Harvesters shows when destroyed, conflicting with the destruction model
 	* Tiberium meter is hidden when destroyed